Horia Creangă

-Horia Creangă (20 July 1892 – 1 August 1943) was an architect and key figure of the modernist movement in Romania.
+Horia Creangă (20 July 1892 – 1 August 1943) was a Romanian architect and key figure of the modernist movement in Romania.
 Described as "the true founder of the modernist age" in his native county, he is best known as the designer of the first large scale modernist building in Romania, the ARO building on Magheru Boulevard, Bucharest, completed in 1931.

 Early life

 Born in Bucharest on 20 July 1892, the grandson of the famous Romanian writer Ion Creangă, he studied at the Bucharest School of Architecture in 1916 before attending the École des Beaux-Arts in Paris, graduating in 1925.
-His mentor Gustav Umbdenstock then secured a position for him in the Romanian Nord Railway company, and in late 1926, he returned to Romania with his wife Lucia.
+His mentor, Gustave Umbdenstock, then secured a position for him in the Romanian Nord Railway company, and in late 1926, he returned to Romania with his wife Lucia.